 Complaints about the council or Valuation Office Agency

-- These organisations will have their own complaints procedures, which you should follow before resorting to contacting the relevant Ombudsman.
+- These organisations will have their own complaints procedures, which you should follow before contacting the relevant Ombudsman.

 - If you are in dispute with your landlord regarding your rent, or wish to obtain advice about extending your lease or purchasing the freehold on your property the Property Chamber – Residential Property may be able to help.